idfive/Developer-Documentation/docs/back-end/drupal/drupal-social-share.md

 - If your image width is less than 200px, it will appear as a thumbnail on the left side of the post.
 - Images on mobile won’t be cropped.
 Images of other ratios will show in full with subtle white padding.

 Generally, this means that images with a 1.91:1 to a 2:1 ratio will look fine shared.
 Images should be between 600 and 2000 pixels wide.
-On Drupal 8, create an image style to make sure that images conform to the standard here: admin/config/media/image-styles.
+When defining the image in Drupal, set the maximum and minimum dimensions with explicit instructions for sizing for best use by social media platforms.

 ## Drupal modules